tiagofilipe12/pATLAS/README.md

 ###MASHix.py

-The first thing you have to do is run MASHix.py in order to calculate distances using MASH between all the genomes in a fasta.
-MASHix.py does all the processing so you don't need to worry about fasta concatenation or header processing.
-Also, it runs all MASH commands required to obtain a pairwise matrix (though it do not exports one because it will be difficult to read in large datasets).
+The first thing you have to do is run MASHix.py in order to calculate distances between all the genomes in a fasta, using [MASH](http://mash.readthedocs.io/en/latest/).
+MASHix.py does all the processing, thus you don't need to worry about fasta concatenation or header processing.
+Also, it runs all MASH commands required to obtain a pairwise matrix (though it do not exports one because it will not be human readable for large datasets).

 ####Options: